June 24, 2019

 Positives Feedback bekommt man immer gerne – aber ehrliche Kritik hilft dir, deinen Online-Kurs zu verbessern.

-Mistake 3: Not Requesting Feedback
+Mistake 3: Not soliciting feedback

-Mistake 4: Avoiding Difficult Questions
+Mistake 4: Avoiding tough questions

 Conclusion: How to Avoid Mistakes in Feedback